insyri/rstrafes-mod-doc-draft/info/how-to-handshow.md

 2. The recording for the screen.

 ### Hand Recording
-Rules follow for hand recording:
+Recommendations for hand recording:
-1. Whole mousepad/hand must be visible at all times during the show.
+1. Whole relevant mousepad/hand must be visible at all times during the show.
+(Relevant means the space used.)
-2. Sound recording must be loud enough to hear the mouse dragging around lightly; must be able to hear clicks.
-3. Surroundings must be at least dim enough to see the mouse shape clearly without the possible RGB lighting on.
+2. Surroundings must be at least dim enough to see the mouse shape clearly without the possible RGB lighting on.
 [This is an example of a NOT well lit room](https://i.pinimg.com/originals/e6/d8/e8/e6d8e8488a1c1f7d35f8c3785bf3363e.jpg).
-#### Rules Regarding Camera/Webcam Capture Quality
-Any/most cameras have all these features, if your camera exceed the following We agknowledge some of us are not as fortunate to have a spare webcam or camera lying around, there are alternatives to which you use but it is recommended that you get a camera that contains the following qualities:
-- At least around 144x144 resolution (as export to upload as well)
-- At least 24 frames per second capture
-Stated above is not strict, the bottom line is that **it should be easy to see the hand and hand movement**.
 #### Recording Content
 - Computer restart
 - Task Manager Processes and start up processes